memcmahon/checks-for-understanding/module-2/backend/week_two.md

 ```

 Now how would you find the owner of the team with an id of 4?
+  * Team.find(4).owner

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
+  * Teachers will have many students and students will have many teachers.
+There will be a join table in the database to caputure this relationship.
 6. Define foreign key, primary key, and schema.
+  * Foreign key is a column on a database which relates directly to the primary id of another table.
+The primary id is the unique identifier for each record on the table.
+The schema is a visable representation of the database tables.
 7. Describe the relationship between a foreign key on one table and a primary key on another table.
+  * A foriegn key is an attribute of a record on one table that directly corresponsds with the primary key of a record on a second table; this forms relationships between the two tables.
 8. What are the parts of an HTTP response?
+  * Status, Header, Body

 ### Optional Questions